๐Ÿ’ธCost Accounting

 Fixed Overhead Spending Variance

-• Measures budget adherence for fixed costs—did we spend what we planned on rent, depreciation, and salaried supervisors?
+• Measures budget adherence for fixed costs.
+Did you spend what you planned on rent, depreciation, and salaried supervisors?

-• Often small and uncontrollable—many fixed costs are committed, so large variances usually indicate budget errors or unexpected events
+• Often small and largely uncontrollable.
+Many fixed costs are committed costs (locked in by prior decisions), so large variances usually indicate budget errors or unexpected events rather than poor management.

 Fixed Overhead Volume Variance

-• Measures capacity utilization, not spending—this variance exists because we apply fixed overhead at a predetermined rate based on expected volume
+• Measures capacity utilization, not spending.
+This variance exists because you apply fixed overhead at a predetermined rate based on expected volume.
+When actual production differs from that expected volume, applied overhead won't equal budgeted overhead.

-• Favorable when production exceeds budget—you're spreading fixed costs over more units, reducing cost per unit (but this doesn't mean you actually saved money)
+• Favorable when production exceeds the budgeted level.
+You're spreading fixed costs over more units, reducing cost per unit.
+But this doesn't mean you actually saved money; total fixed costs stayed the same.

-Compare: FOH Spending vs. FOH Volume—spending variance measures cost control while volume variance measures capacity utilization.
+Compare: FOH Spending vs. FOH Volume: the spending variance measures cost control while the volume variance measures capacity utilization.
 The volume variance is sometimes called a "plug" because it reconciles budgeted and applied overhead.
-Exams love asking which variance is controllable—spending variance somewhat, volume variance rarely.
+Exams love asking which variance is controllable: spending variance is somewhat controllable, while the volume variance is rarely controllable by any single manager.

 Sales Variances